get10101/10101.github.io/FAQ.md

 Depending on the size of this channel, you'll be able to open larger or smaller positions in the trading section, or hold more or less synthetic currency in your wallet.

-### Can I fund my Lightning wallet with my On-chain balance?
+### Can I fund my Lightning wallet with my on-chain balance?

 It is not yet possible to fund your Lightning wallet with your on-chain balance directly from the app.
 You will need to fund it from another Lightning wallet, or use a third party service that will allow you to perform atomic swaps, such as [Boltz](https://boltz.exchange).